kcleal/dysgu/README.rst

 dysgu-SV
 ========

-dysgu (pronounced *duss-key*) is a collection of tools for mapping and calling structural variants.
+dysgu (pronounced *duss-key*) is a collection of tools for calling structural variants.

 Installation